bikasaha/MalAware/README.md

 Example output:

 ```
-- **Behavioral Analysis:** The malware allocates memory segments multiple times using `NtAllocateVirtualMemory`, which is common in many types of malware to execute code in memory.
+- <b>Behavioral Analysis:</b> The malware allocates memory segments multiple times using `NtAllocateVirtualMemory`, which is common in many types of malware to execute code in memory.
 It also creates and deletes files, and writes to the registry, indicating that it attempts to persist and modify system settings.
 The malware also repeatedly searches for specific processes (`mobsync.exe`), which could be an attempt to avoid detection by hiding behind legitimate processes.
 Additionally, the malware makes multiple attempts to communicate over UDP with multicast addresses, suggesting it might be part of a botnet or attempting to join one.
-- **Network Analysis:** The malware sends numerous UDP packets to broadcast addresses such as `192.168.56.255` and multicast addresses like `224.0.0.252`.
+- <b>Network Analysis:</b> The malware sends numerous UDP packets to broadcast addresses such as `192.168.56.255` and multicast addresses like `224.0.0.252`.
 These communications could be used for command-and-control purposes or for spreading to other hosts within the local network.
 The variety of ports used (137, 138, 5355) indicates that the malware is probing for open services on the network.
-- **Functional Intelligence:** The malware is designed to create and delete files, especially those related to temporary and system folders.
+- <b>Functional Intelligence:</b> The malware is designed to create and delete files, especially those related to temporary and system folders.

 ```

 ## Example Output

-After processing a sample, the output will be printed with heading `Generated Summary:` contain a comprehensive explanation of the malware's actions, highlighting key behaviors and providing recommendations for mitigation.
+After processing a sample, the output will be displayed under the heading **`Generated Summary:`**, providing a comprehensive explanation of the malware's actions and highlighting key behaviors.

 ## Contributing